quicophy/mdopt/README.md

 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://lbesson.mit-license.org/)

-mdopt is a python package built on top of numpy for discrete optimisation in the tensor-network (specifically, MPS-MPO) language.
-The code is hosted on github, so please feel free to submit issues and pull requests.
+### `mdopt` is a python package built on top of numpy for discrete optimisation in the tensor-network (specifically, MPS-MPO) language.

 ## Installation